waveform-computing/db2utils/docs/SAVE_AUTHS.rst

     CALL RESTORE_AUTHS();

-**Advanced usage:** Copy the authorizations from the FINANCE_DEV schema to the FINANCE schema by changing the content of the SAVED_AUTH table (this is the table in which :ref:`SAVE_AUTH` temporarily stores authorizations; it has exactly the same structure as SYSCAT.TABAUTH):
+*Advanced usage:* Copy the authorizations from the *FINANCE_DEV* schema to the FINANCE schema by changing the content of :ref:`SAVED_AUTH` (this is the table in which :ref:`SAVE_AUTH` temporarily stores authorizations; it has exactly the same structure as *SYSCAT.TABAUTH*):

 .. code-block:: sql